- Reference Number: HEY1168/2024

 Introduction

-This information sheet aims to help you, your family and friends to recognise and understand the process of psychological recovery and common emotional reactions following a traumatic event.
+This information sheet aims to help you, and those close to you, recognise and understand the process of psychological recovery and the common emotional reactions we experience after something sudden or unexpected impacts our lives (we might call this a traumatic event).

 Understanding the effects of traumatic events